andimoto/keebcu/README.md

 **Attention: The Pro Micro is "normally" suited for layouts with up to 65 switches.
 I was lazy and did not want to modify the pcb cutout to fit in the teensy 2.0 at that time.
 So I removed both TX/RX Leds from the pro micro and had 2 extra pins available (pcb may be damaged!!).
 This enables layouts with up to 84 switches :).
 Also qmk_layout needs to be squeezed together.**

 *I will also add a schematic for soldering the keyboard matrix and the Pro Micro of the available boards.*

+Available wiring diagrams for:
+- andimoto7583 with Arduino Pro Micro

 The Arduino Pro Micro clones are very cheap so I used them.
 More money for fancy keycaps ;).